 What will the repair technician look for during the bidding process?

-The chimney repair technician will typically start the inspection from your roof, examining the exterior chimney structure.
+The chimney repair technician will typically start the from your roof, examining the exterior chimney structure.
 There he will look for signs of cracking in the crown, which would allow water to penetrate and inflict damage on the chimney interior.
 He will look at the condition of the bricks, checking for signs of spalling (peeling) or other damage.
 He'll push on the mortar between the bricks, another common entry point for water, to see if it's dry or crumbly, and if so, how deep that condition extends.

-He'll also look closely at the flashing (the sheet metal that commonly forms an L shape where the base of the chimney meets the roof, which prevents water from entering at this intersection).
+He'll also look at the flashing (the sheet metal that commonly forms an L shape where the base of the chimney meets the roof, which prevents water from entering at this intersection).
 Step flashing, so called because it resembles stairs, is particularly vulnerable to water entry, because of its many overlapping seams.

 What factors will affect the overall total of the final estimate?